jayeshmahapatra/TranslateOCRApp/README.md

 The TranslateOCRApp works in the following steps:

-1. **Capture Image:** The user can capture an image of the text using the app's built-in camera functionality in the `MainActivity`.
+1. **Capture Image:** The user can capture an image of the text using the camera functionality implemented in `MainActivity`.
 Upon capturing the image, it is saved for further processing.

 2. **Optical Character Recognition (OCR):** After the image is captured, the `PreviewActivity` is launched, where the raw image is displayed.
 The app then utilizes Google ML Kit's OCR capabilities provided by the `OcrHelper` class to extract all the text present in the image.